SourceDiver42/plyoung.github.io/pages/blox/blox-components.md

 `Component > Blox > Helpers > Sound Volume Updater`

 Add this component to any GameObject that has an AudioSource component on it to have it take care of the volume adjustment of that AudioSource.

+## Trigger Blox Event on Click

+`Component > Blox > Helpers > Trigger Blox Event on Click`

+Triggers a Blox Event when Button is clicked.
+This components allows you to set values which will be send to send the triggered event similar to how the Trigger Event Block works.

+The sent values will be available in the triggered Event as Event variables named param0, param1, param2, etc.